Are Good Interpersonal Skills Necessary for Your Business Success?

-It has been proven that poor interpersonal skills have a hard cost to organizations.
+It has been proven that poor interpersonal skills cost organizations billions of dollars daily.

-It is estimated that organizations lose billions of dollars annually in errors, customer dissatisfaction, damage goods, and accidents due to poor decision-making skills, responsible communication, accountability, and other common-sense skills that aren’t very common.
+It is estimated that organizations lose billions of dollars annually in errors, customer dissatisfaction, damage goods, and accidents due to poor decision-making skills, irresponsible communication, and lack of accountability.

-I often get asked by employers why can’t he or she just be more respectful, be kinder, have common sense, make such poor decision?
-I will give the same answer here, they have not had the opportunity to develop that skill well for this environment, what if we give them that opportunity?
+I often get asked by employers why can’t he or she just be more respectful, be kinder, have common sense, make better decisions?
+The answer to this question may because they may not have had the support to develop and hone good interpersonal skills and competencies.

 To Your Wellness!